+AnJie also has extensive experience and expertise in assisting clients to better handle government investigations, many of which involve high stakes and are closely followed by practitioners, such as the pending DRAM probe.
+AnJie’s clients operate in a broad range of sectors including online entertainment, automotive, online platforms, semiconductors, LCD, infant milk, insurance, PVC, ports, software, petroleum and consumer products.
+Notably, in an action launched by the former National Development and Reform Commission against international auto parts manufacturers, AnJie advised and successfully obtained a fine reduction of around RMB 50 million for its client.
 AnJie has represented hundreds of enterprises in merger control filings, all of which were successfully cleared.
-The firm handled the China filing for the $43 billion concentration between ChemChina and Syngenta, one of the largest overseas acquisition by a Chinese state-owned enterprise (SOE) to date, and successfully obtained clearance from the Ministry of Commerce.
-Dr Zhan Hao, Ms Song Ying and Ms Stephanie Wu handled this case.
-AnJie’s clients range from large SOEs to renowned domestic and multinational companies, which are active in numerous industries, including automobiles, shipping, chemical, energy, finance, pharmaceuticals, transportation, machinery, electronics, textiles, aviation, consumer goods, software, and healthcare.
-Moreover, extensive and seamless cooperation with international law firms allows AnJie to effectively assist clients in competition matters on a global scale.
+The firm handled the China filing for the $43 billion concentration between ChemChina and Syngenta, one of the largest overseas acquisitions by a Chinese state-owned enterprise to date, and obtained unconditional clearance from the Ministry of Commerce.
+In the filing of a technology joint venture between INEOS and Sinopec, AnJie efficiently advised and secured approval without an extension of the review period.
+AnJie’s clients range from large SOEs to multinational firms, active in numerous industries including automobiles, shipping, chemical, energy, finance, pharmaceuticals, transportation, machinery, electronics, textiles, aviation, consumer goods, software, and healthcare.
+The extensive and seamless cooperation with international law firms allows AnJie to effectively coordinate multijurisdictional filings and advise clients in competition matters on a global scale.